archuser555/mdbase/README.md

-# base64decenc
+# mdbase
-a basic base64 decryptor and encryptor i made to learn svelte
+a simple website that do md5 encryption and base64 encryption & decryption